intel/ai-reference-models/benchmarks/image_recognition/tensorflow/inception_resnet_v2/README.md

 $ git clone https://github.com/IntelAI/models.git
 ```

-This repository includes launch scripts for running benchmarks and the
-an optimized version of the Inception ResNet V2 model code.
+This repository includes launch scripts for running an optimized version of the Inception ResNet V2 model code.

 2. Download the pretrained model:
 ```